• Home

 Picture

-To view collaborative and individual works and find out about upcoming events, please go to: nashvillecollagecollective.com
+To view works and find out about upcoming events, please go to: thefourcornersart.com

 The International Collage Exchange

-These are 12 of my submissions to the International Collage Exchange.
-One piece from each of the hundreds of artists who have taken part in previous International Collage Exhibitions/Exchanges (previously called Bakers Dozen) can be found on: outofsight.co.nz.
+Submissions to the International Collage Exchange.
+One piece from each of more than 100 artists who have taken part in previous International Collage Exhibitions/Exchanges (previously called Bakers Dozen) can be found on: outofsight.co.nz.
+These small works are not for sale.